shahab-ramzan/read-me/README.md

 7. Push to the Branch (`git push origin feature/AmazingFeature`)
 8. Open a Pull Request
  -->

+ ###  Make the change
+1. Save the files and check in the browser
+2. Changes to React components in src will hot-reload

 <p align="right">(<a href="#top">back to top</a>)</p>